Yamato 1

 Yamato-1 was the first working prototype of her kind.
 It was completed in Japan in 1991, by the Ship & Ocean Foundation (later known as the Ocean Policy Research Foundation).
 The ship, which includes two magnetohydrodynamic (MHD) thrusters, which have no moving parts, was first successfully operated in Kobe harbour in June 1992.

 An MHDD works by applying a magnetic field to an electrically conducting fluid.
-The electrically conducting fluid used in the MHD thrusters of Yamato-1 is seawater.
+The electrically conducting fluid used in the MHD thrusters of Yamato-1 was seawater.

 In the 1990s, Mitsubishi built several prototypes of ships propelled by MHDD systems.
-Despite projected higher speeds, these ships were only able to reach speeds of 15 km/h.
+Despite projected higher speeds, these ships were only able to reach speeds of 15 km/h due to constraints imposed by the weight of the superconducting magnets, and the relatively low system efficiency of 15%.

-Today Yamato-1 is on display at the Kobe Maritime Museum.
+Afterwards, Yamato-1 was on display at the Kobe Maritime Museum, until it was demolished in 2016.